Solve for X: History

-In 2013–14, the Solve for X team joined with several partner organizations, to support embedding their talks-plus-audience-community-brainstorming format in partner gatherings.
+In 2013–14, the Solve for X team joined with several partner organizations, to support embedding their talks-plus-audience-community-brainstorming format in partner gatherings, including TEDxBoston (then TEDxBeaconStreet), South by Southwest (SXSW), the Tribeca Film Festival, MIT Technology Review TR35 (which co-inspired MIT Solve), ASU, and held an event on Capitol Hill with FabLab, ReWork and AAAS.
 The inaugural meeting that took place in 2012 featured the inventor and entrepreneur Rob McGinnis, discussing "Global Water Scarcity".
 Ira Glass opened the 2014 summit with a talk on climate change entitled “Ira Glass tries to boss you into a moonshot”.